u-boot/u-boot/doc/driver-model/spi-howto.rst

 --------------------------------------------------

 You can use 'tools/patman/patman' to prepare, check and send patches for your work.
-See the README for details.
+See tools/patman/README for details.

 A little note about SPI uclass features
 ---------------------------------------